eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-9.md

 Initialize `send_handler` and `recv_handler` fields of the `xps_connection_s`  structure in the `xps_connection_create` function using `connection_read_handler` and `connection_write_handler` callbacks .

 To enable epoll edge triggering mode we have to set the EPOLLET flag.
 EPOLLET flag is used to explicitly request the epoll to notify only when an FD changes its state.
-We have to pass EPOLLET along with EPOLLIN and EPOLLOUT as arguments in `xps_loop_attach` .
+We have to pass EPOLLET along with EPOLLIN and EPOLLOUT flags in `xps_loop_attach` .

 ```c
 xps_connection_t* xps_connection_create(xps_core_t* core, int sock_fd) {